SPACE-Yonsei/CANSAT_AAS_2026_FSW/README.md

     sudo rpi-update 0ccee17

-## When using USB camera using pads
-we need to configure the pi.

-on /boot/firmware/cmdline.txt, add the following after rootwait

-    modules-load=dwc2,g_ether

-on /boot/firmware/config.txt, add the following

-    dtoverlay=dwc2,dr_mode=host

-on /etc/modules, add

-    dwc2
+## Camera Configuration
+Currently using Pi Cam v3 (CSI) only.
+USB camera (FIT0892) support has been removed.